Sachinacharya-Project/python_vintage_chats/README.md

 # Python Vintage Chats
 ______________________________________________
-This is a Live-Chat enabled Chatting application which use no UI/UX whatsoever.
-This tends to provide the vibes of Old Fashion Computer's Chatting system.
+This is a Live Chatting application that has no UI/UX whatsoever.
+We can send and receive messages from the terminal asynchronously, meaning the `sending` and `receiving` processes perform asynchronously with each other.
+We can send message and at the same time also receive messages without user interaction.

 ## Requirements and Modules
-1. You can explicitly Install all the modules required using following command
+1. You can explicitly Install all the modules required using the following command
 ````python
 pip install colorama
 pip install mysql-connector-python
 ````
-2. Or you can use requirements.txt file to install the modules (Command is mentioned below)
+2. Or you can use the `requirements.txt` file to install the modules (Command is mentioned below)
 ````python
 pip install -r requirements.txt
 ````
-Once the installation is done, follow up to second step namely Usages
+Once the installation is done, follow up to the second step namely Usage

-## Usages
+## Usage
-First need to execute chat.py with command
+First, we need to execute chat.py with the command
 ````python
 python chat.py # For Unix python3 chat.py
 ````
-Then you can logged in or Signed in
+Then we can log in.

-This Chat.py file shows all the messages so far with the user you will chose in Sender.py File Once all the Operations as asked has been completed You can now execute Sender.py file
-This is use to send messages to respective user.
+This Chat.py file shows all the messages so far with the user you will choose in Sender.py File Once all the processes asked have been done, You can now execute the Sender.py file This is used to send messages to respective users.
-->menu for menus
+->menu for Menus